 “I was always interested in electrical work, but I haven’t had my hands on it since I was in junior high.
 My classes have been really interesting so far.
 I’ve gotten a solid understanding of electrical technology, and I may even want to run my own business some day.”

-Find Out More About Electrical Technology
+Find Out More About Dallas College

-Sign up to receive additional information about Electrical Technology or call 972-669-6400.
+Sign up to receive additional information about Dallas College or call 972-669-6400.

 School of Manufacturing and Industrial Technology